Try Basic Fixes

 Booting your Android phone into safe mode can help troubleshoot various issues, including the one you’re currently experiencing.

-To boot your Android phone into Safe Mode using buttons:
+To boot your Android phone into Safe Mode using the physical buttons:

 Step 2: Once you see the logo, press and hold the volume down button until your phone boots into safe mode.